Internews Europe

 Internews Europe is an international development organisation founded in 1995 that specialises in media development which includes supporting independent media and free information flows in fragile states, emerging democracies and some of the world’s poorest countries.
 In doing so, it tries to promote good governance, human rights, effective response to humanitarian crises and access to information on critical issues such as the environment and climate change.

-Mark Stephens (solicitor) Chairs the independent board of Internews Europe.
+Mark Stephens chairs the independent board of Internews Europe.

 Fields of work

 Human rights

 The organisation trains journalists and citizen journalists and gives them the tools and knowledge to analyse and report on human rights issues effectively.
 It has been providing support to independent media and helped them to preserve access to independent information.
 A current project in Kyrgyzstan, for instance, supports the reforming of the media and helps journalists to strengthen their conflict-sensitive reporting skills.

 In December 2008, Internews organised Every Human Has Rights media awards ceremony during the celebration of the 60th anniversary of the Declaration of Human Rights in Paris.
 It gathered distinguished personalities such as members of the Elders, Irish President Mary Robinson and U.S. President Jimmy Carter that honoured 30 journalists and citizen journalists from around the world in a ceremony.